caronc/apprise/README.md

 | [XML](https://github.com/caronc/apprise/wiki/Notify_Custom_XML)         | xml:// or xmls://   | (TCP) 80 or 443 | xml://hostname<br />xml://user@hostname<br />xml://user:password@hostname:port<br />xml://hostname/a/path/to/post/to

 ## Installation
-The easiest way is to install from pypi:
+The easiest way is to install this package is from pypi:
 ```bash
 pip install apprise
 ```